 We have a specific focus on income-producing assets, with their yields undergoing noticeable changes.
 Yet, the reset in interest rates hasn't come without risks.
-We've seen significant price falls in asset classes that were historically considered "low-risk" by textbook definitions-including the European 10+ Yr Core Treasury Bond index which is down -43.9% from 31 December 2020 to 15 November 2023.
-The U.K. 10+ Yr Core Bond index is also down -48.4% over the same period.
+We've seen significant price falls in asset classes that were historically considered "low-risk" by textbook definitions - including the Morningstar Australia 10+ Yr Treasury Bond index which is down -36.8% from 31 December 2020 to 15 November 2023.